 Early Entrance Primary One (P1) Program

-Students who turn five (5) years of age between October 2 through December 1 will be eligible to enroll in the Early Entrance Primary One (P1) program, provided (1) tuition, which is set annually by the Board, is paid and (2) criteria established by the Board are met.
+Students who qualify will be eligible to enroll in the Early Entrance Primary One (P1) program, provided (1) tuition, which is set annually by the Board, is paid and (2) criteria established by the Board are met.
 Requests must be made, in writing, prior to the last day of the preceding school year.

-Beginning with the 2017-2018 school year, the following provisions shall apply:

-A child who becomes five (5) by August 1 may enter primary school and may advance through the primary program without regard to age in accordance with KRS 158.031.
-A child who becomes six (6) by August 1 shall attend public school unless s/he qualifies for an exemption as provided by law.
+A child who is five (5) or who may become five (5) years of age by August 1 may enter primary school and may advance through the primary program without regard to age in accordance with KRS 158.031.
 A child who is six (6) years of age, or who may become six (6) years of age by August 1, shall attend public school or qualify for an exemption as provided by KRS 159.030.2

 Early Entrance Primary One (P1) students are eligible for early entrance into Primary Two (P2) provided (1) tuition, which is set annually by the Board, is paid and (2) Primary One (P1) exit criteria established by the school are met.
 Requests must be made, in writing, prior to the last day of the preceding school year.